-RCTC Leased Park-and-Ride Locations
+RCTC Leased Park & Ride Locations

-Park-and-ride facilities are a critical piece of a well-balanced transportation network.
-By providing parking spaces for commuters to support carpool/vanpool arrangements and transit connections, park-and-rides help improve mobility and the efficiency of transportation investments.
-RCTC leases excess parking spaces from property owners, typically churches and retail locations, to help expand park-and-ride capacity in the Western Riverside County.
+Park & ride facilities are a critical piece of a well-balanced transportation network.
+By providing parking spaces for commuters to support carpool/vanpool arrangements and transit connections, park & rides help improve mobility and the efficiency of transportation investments.
+RCTC leases excess parking spaces from property owners, typically churches and retail locations, to help expand park & ride capacity in the Western Riverside County.
 The lease, a three-party agreement between the property owner, Caltrans, and RCTC allows flexibility in meeting the dynamic needs of commuters.
-The Commission supplements the park-and-ride network in Western Riverside County with an incremental 942 spaces across 12 lease locations.
+The Commission supplements the park & ride network in Western Riverside County with an incremental 942 spaces across 12 lease locations.
+Figure 4 is a map of all of the park & ride facilities in western county.